 This VRC may have spliced columns.
-These instructions are for standard 6" (152mm) wide flange columns.
+These instructions are for standard 6" (152mm) flange columns.
 For other types of flange columns, see job specific drawings at the end of the installation manual.

-If the spliced pieces of the columns are not assembled properly, the header assembly will not be level at the top of the columns.
+If the spliced pieces of the columns are not assembled properly, the drivebase assembly will not be level at the top of the columns.

-Match marks are added to the spliced columns to indicate the sequence in which the columns are to be reassembled.
+Match marks are added to the spliced columns to indicate the sequence the columns are to be reassembled.
 If there is any confusion regarding the match marks or location of the columns, please contact PFlow Industries, Inc. for clarification.
-See Figure 12-4 and Figure 12-5.
+See Figure 12-4.